 Charlotte Perkins Gilman

-Charlotte Perkins Gilman (July 3, 1860 – August 17, 1935) was an American author of fiction and nonfiction, praised for her feminist works that pushed for equal treatment of women and for breaking out of stereotypical roles as homemakers.
+Charlotte Perkins Gilman (July 3, 1860 – August 17, 1935) was an American author of fiction and nonfiction, praised for her feminist works that pushed for equal treatment of women and for breaking out of stereotypical roles.
+She’s best known for the semi-autobiographical work of short fiction, The Yellow Wallpaper.

 Battle with postpartum depression